ophchu/akka/akka-docs/rst/scala/distributed-data.rst

 changing the value of the same ``key``, the ``modify`` function of the second message will see the change that was performed by the first ``Update`` message.

-The ``Update`` message also supports a read consistency level with same meaning as described for :ref:`replicator_get` below.
-If the given read consistency level is not ``ReadLocal`` it will first retrieve the data from other nodes and then apply the ``modify`` function with the latest data.
-If the read fails a ``Replicator.ReadFailure`` is replied to the sender of the ``Update``.
-In the case of ``ReadFailure`` the update is aborted and no data has been changed.
-To support "read your own writes" all incoming commands for this key will be buffered until the read is completed and the function has been applied.

-.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#read-update

-.. includecode:: code/docs/ddata/DistributedDataDocSpec.scala#read-update-response

 In the ``Update`` message you can pass an optional request context, which the ``Replicator`` does not care about, but is included in the reply messages.
 This is a convenient way to pass contextual information (e.g. original sender) without having to use ``ask``